 B. Avoid codependency

-empowering and codependency.
-Teens are especially vulnerable to feeling the power of
+and codependency.
+Teens are especially vulnerable to feeling the power of control over

-control over situations, certainly where the power is exerted over adults; the “puppy eyes”
+situations, certainly where the power is exerted over adults; the “puppy eyes” syndrome

-syndrome and the quick tears, innocent enuff - probably.
-The sex offender will “give
+and the quick tears, innocent enuff - probably.
+The sex offender will “give ground” and

-ground” and listen to input from the victim, acting on suggestions and decisions much as if
+listen to input from the victim, acting on suggestions and decisions much as if the input

-the input came from another adult.
-In that way, offenders empower thier victims by
+came from another adult.
+In that way, offenders empower thier victims by acting upon

-acting upon their suggestions and giving the victim credence as a peer.
-This bolsters their
+their suggestions and giving the victim credence as a peer.
+This bolsters their feelings of

-feelings of power and strengthens the endearment to the offender.
-With this sort of
+power and strengthens the endearment to the offender.
+With this sort of compromise,

-compromise, there is an apparent codependency between the victim and the offender.
+there is an apparent codependency between the victim and the offender.
+This in turn

-This in turn strengthens the hold on the victim as s/he becomes more and more
+strengthens the hold on the victim as s/he becomes more and more comfortable with the

 Next: The Sex Offender's Mode of Operation.